Add a point, line, and polygon

 Update the tutorial name used in the project (optional)

 The Visual Studio solution, project, and the namespace for all classes currently use the name DisplayAMap.
-Follow the steps below if you prefer the name to reflect the current tutorial.
-These steps are not required, your code will still work if you keep the original name.
+You can rename these if you prefer them to reflect the current tutorial.
+Renaming is not required, your code will still work if you keep the original name.

 Add a graphics overlay